 - Bespoke Tour: If you do not wish to join a group tour, we can customise a private trip to fit your dates and interests.
 Please email us for details and a quote.

-Komodo Island is the stuff of legends.
+The Komodo Islands are the stuff of legends.
 A remote tropical paradise ruled by dragons... or more accurately... the largest lizards alive on Earth today.
 Known as Varanus komodoensis, the dragons can measure up to 3 m in length and weigh up to 70 kg.

-This unique adventure takes you on a journey across the island of Flores (where the dragons also live), through rainforests to the spectacular multi-coloured crater lakes of Kelimutu volcano, the native village of Bena complete with megaliths and long-tailed macaques, and a day trip to the fascinating thatched conical “drum houses” of Wae Rebo village.
-The climax of the trip comes as we reach the west of Flores and travel by boat to Komodo, Rinca and Padar Islands, all home to diverse wildlife, unbelievable scenery, some of the best coral reef snorkelling in the world, and of course, the famous dragons which we observe in their natural habitat, safely with skilled local rangers as our guides!
+This unique adventure takes you on a journey across the island of Flores (where the dragons also live), to the spectacular multi-coloured crater lakes of Kelimutu volcano, to villages of the Ngada people to see their unique thatched ceremonial houses and to the village of Bena, home to megaliths and long-tailed macaques.
+The climax of the trip comes as we reach the west of Flores and travel by boat to Komodo, Rinca and Padar Islands, all home to diverse wildlife, unbelievable scenery, some of the best coral reef snorkelling in the world, and the famous dragons which we observe in their natural habitat, safely with skilled local rangers as our guides!

 Join this adventure to see the best highlights of Komodo and Flores!